angelwing888/AP-Comp-Sci-Study-Guide/README.md

 Iteration: Repetition - one complete step of a loop, repeated until a certain condition is met.

+Natural language: A complex, but structured language, both written and spoken, that has evolved naturally in humans through use, repititon, and adaption.

 Selection: Uses "if...then" to tell a computer how to select a step or to tell the sequence that it should be executed.

 String: A linear sequence of characters, words, or other data